Perks and Flaws

 Shared Meal (3)

-Once per game, while eating food or drinking with at least three other people you may discuss one of your Bonds or a Bond you would like and add, change or remove it after the scene
+Once per game, while eating food or drinking with at least three other people you may discuss one of your Bonds or a Bond you would like to have, and add, change, or remove that Bond after the scene.

 Luisant Pistolier (5)